mosmar99/Basketball-Tracker/README.md

 Six of these: detector_service, team_assigner_service, court-service, ui_service, video_viewer_service, and orchestrator_service, are custom-built components developed by us, each with its own Dockerfile and image created during the build process.
 Remaining services include, minio (file storage), mongodb (structured data), mongo-express (MongoDB dashboard), grafana (monitoring dashboard), prometheus (monitoring).
 The Compose stack orchestrates all 11 containers into a fully integrated application environment.

 Running the application stack requires [docker](https://www.docker.com/) with cuda (13.0) support.
 The application stack can be built and launched using `docker-compose up --build` from the root directory.
 The ui is divided into two workflows, one for creating reference courts for player positions.
-And the other for running inference on a video
+And the other for running inference on a basketball video.
 ### Court Creation User Flow
 The court creation is performed as follows, first the user uploads a clip covering the baskeball court in a single sweep.
 From here a panorama of the court can be stitched using the button "Stitch Panorama".
 When the stitched panorama is complete, it is displayed in the right window for annotation.
 The user can now click the four corners of the court, name the court, and save the court for later use in analysis.
 If there is an input error during corner selection the user can click "Reset Points" to restore the selected points to the starting state.
 Detailed description of working principles and considerations for court stitching and inference is found in issue [#11](/../../issues/11).
 Bellow is an example use case: